 Venous Treatment Phases

-Common Questions at the Initial Evaluation:
+Common Questions at the Initial Evaluation

 Our billing experts will go over the process for submitting an insurance claim with you.
-Authorization from insurance companies for your treatment can take 3-days to 6-weeks depending on your insurance carrier.
+Authorization from insurance companies for your treatment can take 3 days to 6 weeks, depending on your insurance carrier.
 Certain insurance plans may also require conservative measures, which typically means a trial period of compression therapy with support stockings before other forms of vein treatment.

 We hope that this information has been helpful.
 If you have any further questions or concerns, please do not hesitate to contact us.
 We are here to guide you through every step of the process to ensure you receive the best care possible.